apache/pulsar/site2/docs/window-functions-context.md

 - [Routing](#routing)

-  * Function to publish new messages to arbitrary topics.
+  * Routing is supported in Pulsar window functions.
+Pulsar window functions send messages to arbitrary topics as per the `publish` interface.

 - [Metrics](#metrics)